KDB.AI Server Setup

 Hardware requirements

-KDB.AI Server works on Intel, AMD, ARM, and Apple CPUs that meet the below specifications:
+KDB.AI Server works on Intel, AMD, ARM, and Apple CPUs that meet the following specifications:

 - Intel CPUs that support AVX2 instructions (Haswell architecture).